 They are sluggish sharks, and, like many others, like to dine on crabs, bony fishes and smaller sharks.
 It has a large pharynx compared to its mouth, which may suggest that they catch their prey via suction.

-They are aplacental viviparous (ovoviviparous), and the females have two ovaries and uteruses.
+They are viviparous with yolk-sac, and the females have two ovaries and uteruses.
 Litter sizes can measure from 15 to 52.
 The reproductive cycle and gestation period are unknown for this species.

 They are harmless to humans, as they are rarely seen.
 They are occasionally caught as bycatch for commercial/recreational fishers, and may be used for their liver oil (highly valued in South Africa for medicinal uses) and as fishmeal.